jdeschamps/EMU/README.md

 # What is EMU?

-Easier Micro-manager User interface (EMU) is a [Micro-Manager](https://micro-manager.org/wiki/Micro-Manager) plugin that loads easily reconfigurable user interfaces to control your microscope.
+[Micro-Manager](https://micro-manager.org/wiki/Micro-Manager) controls the devices on your microscope using device properties (e.g. laser on/off).
+All device properties can be access through the device property browser.
+However, controlling the microscope through a long list of properties is cumbersome, slow and rather aimed at the microscope engineer than at the user.
+While interaction with device properties can be facilitated by using configuration preset groups or the quick access plugin, these cannot replace a user interface (UI) tailored to the microscope.

+Tailored interfaces have the advantage of rendering the control of the microscope intuitive.
+However, tailoring the UI often means hard-coded references to the specific device properties and a need to recompile it every time something changes on the microscope.

 Easier Micro-manager User interface (EMU) offers means to make your Micro-Manager interface reconfigurable:

 <img align="right" src="img/emu-logo.png">